 Just be aware that the MSA beef model is changing, and myMSA and the MSA Vendor Declaration Form will look different in coming months.

-, 1800 111 672 msaenquiries@mla.com.au For more information Watch a recording of a recent FutureBeef webinar: 'Changes coming to MSA: what cattle producers need to know by clicking here or visiting mla.com.au/changes-to-msa .
+, L 1800 111 672 🔀 msaenquiries@mla.com.au For more information 'Changes comir ing of a recent FutureBeef webinar: ng to MSA: what cattle producers need to know' or visiting mla.com.au/changes-to-msa .